hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/filter.md

 !=  | Not equal
 AND | Logical AND
 OR  | Logical OR
-IN  | To specify multiple possible values for a field/column NOT IN  | To specify multiple possible values that are not in a field/column BETWEEN | Between a certain range
+IN  | To specify multiple possible values for a field/column.
+NOT IN  | To specify multiple possible values that are not in a field/column.
+BETWEEN | Between a certain range.

 <br></br>